allyer88/Process-and-Resource-Management-project/README.md

+1.
-To compile the program:
+Compiling the program:

 ```
 g++ main.cpp -o main
 ```

-then to run the program(change the filename in []):
+Running the program(change the filename in []):

 ```
 ./main [input].txt
 ```

-If you want to output to a file:
+Redirecting output to a file:

 ```
 ./main [input].txt > output.txt
 ```
+2.
+main.cpp: The source code of the project output.txt: The output file